-SPASA's Winter maintenance guide:
+SPASA's winter maintenance guide:

-- 1. Thoroughly backwash the filter and clean it with a recognised filter cleaner and degreaser. - Ensure that the skimmer basket and hair and lint-pot are free from debris. - 3.
+- 1. Thoroughly backwash the filter and clean it with a recognised filter cleaner and degreaser. - 2.
+Ensure that the skimmer basket and hair and lint-pot are free from debris. - 3.
 Lubricate all O-rings with a silicone based lubricant. - 4.
-Adjust the total alkalinity level with bicarbonate of soda if the level is below 80-120 parts per-million. - 5.
-Adjust the pH to 7.2-7.6 by adding acid if the level is too high or soda ash if it's too low. - Mix all chemicals in a full bucket of water before adding to the pool.
+Adjust the total alkalinity level with bicarbonate of soda if the level is below 80 and 120 parts per million. - 5.
+Adjust the pH between 7.2 to 7.6 by adding acid if the level is too high or soda ash if it's too low. - 6.
+Mix all chemicals in a full bucket of water before adding to the pool.

-- Mix 500g of granular chlorine or 750ml of liquid chlorine in a bucket of water and add to the pool. - Mix 750ml to 1L of a long-life algaecide that is specifically designed for winter.
+- 7. Mix 500g of granular chlorine or 750ml of liquid chlorine in a bucket of water and add to the pool. - 8.
+Mix 750ml to 1L of a long-life algaecide that is specifically designed for winter.
 Add this to the pool. - 9.
-Adjust the timer to allow the filter to operate for two to four hours each day, ideally outside of Peak periods.
+Adjust the timer to allow the filter to operate for two to four hours each day, ideally outside of peak periods.

 10. Salt chlorinated pools need the cells cleaned and control can be adjusted to the half-production setting.
-If using chlorine, ensure a constant level of 1-2 parts per million at all times.
+If using chlorine, ensure a constant level of 1 to 2 parts per million at all times.